-Prior to the 1993 edition of this publication, alcoholism deaths were defined through the use of three ICD-9 cause of death code groups; 291 - alcoholic psychoses; 303 - alcohol dependence syndrome; and 571.0-571.3 - alcoholic liver disease.
+Prior to the 1993 edition of this publication, alcoholism deaths were defined through the use of three ICD-9 cause of death code groups: 291-alcoholic psychoses; 303-alcohol dependence syndrome; and 571.0-571.3 - alcoholic liver disease.
 Various IHS Area statisticians and epidemiologists believed this definition to be incomplete and suggested that it be expanded to include five additional ICD-9 code categories.
 These "new" categories were used for the first time in the 1993 edition.
-They include: 305.0 alcohol overdose; 425.5 - alcoholic cardiomyopathy; 535.3 - alcoholic gastritis; 790.3 elevated blood-alcohol level; and E860.0, E860.1 - accidental poisoning by alcohol, not elsewhere classified.
-This expanded definition results in about a 25 percent increase in the number of alcoholism deaths identified in comparison with the previous 3-group definition.
-NCHS is now publishing alcoholism deaths with a definition that includes codes that IHS has not used, i.e., 357.5 - alcoholic polyneuropathy and all of E860 (not just E860.0 and E860.1) - accidental poisoning by alcohol.
-To be consistent with NCHS, these additional codes will be used by IHS starting with this edition.
+They include; 305.0-alcohol overdose; 425.5-alcoholic cardiomyopathy; 535.3 - alcoholic gastritis; 790.3 - elevated blood-alcohol level; and E860.0, E860.1-accidental poisoning by alcohol, not elsewhere classified.
+This expanded definition results in about a 25% increase in the number of alcoholism deaths identified in comparison to the previous 3-group definition.
+NCHS is now publishing alcoholism deaths with a definition that includes codes that IHS had not used, i.e., 357.5- alcoholic polyneuropathy and all of E860 (not just E860.0 and E860.1)-accidental poisoning by alcohol.
+To be consistent with NCHS, these additional codes are now used by IHS starting with the 1996 edition.
 The NCHS definition includes all of the code groups previously used by IHS plus these new codes.
 This NCHS definition of alcoholism deaths is now used in all IHS publications, including Regional Differences in Indian Health.

-NCHS is also now publishing drug-related deaths with a definition that includes codes that IHS has not used, i.e., 292 - drug psychoses and E962.0 - assaults from poisoning by drugs and medicaments.
-To be consistent with NCHS, this additional code will be groups previously used by IHS plus these two codes.
+NCHS is also now publishing drug-related deaths with a definition that includes codes that IHS had not used, i.e., 292-drug psychoses and E962.0-assaults from poisoning by drugs and medicaments.
+To be consistent with NCHS, this additional code was used by IHS for the first time in the 1996 edition.
+The NCHS definition includes all of the code groups previously used by IHS plus these two codes.
 This NCHS definition of drug-related deaths is now used in all IHS publications, including Regional Differences in Indian Health.

 Injury and poisoning deaths are shown for various sub-groups in this publication, e.g., accidents, homicides, suicides.
-A new grouping, "injury by firearms," is being added starting with this edition because of its significance in the Indian community.
-It includes deaths with the following ICD-9 codes; E922 - accident caused by firearm missile; E955.0-E955.4 - suicide and self-inflicted injury by firearms; E965.0-E965.4 and E970 - assault by firearms and legal intervention; E985.0-E985.4 - injury by firearms, undetermined whether accidently or purposely inflicted.
+A new grouping, "injury by firearms," was added starting with the 1996 edition because of its significance in the Indian community.
+It includes deaths with the following ICD-9 codes: E922 - accident caused by firearm missile; E955.0-E955.4 - suicide and self-inflicted injury by firearms; E965.0-E965.4 and E970 - assault by firearms and legal intervention; and E985.0-E985.4 - injury by firearms, undetermined whether accidently or purposely inflicted.
 Injury by firearm causes exclude explosives and other causes indirectly related to firearms.